anoopkcn/obsidian-reference-map/README.md

 - Influential citation count(Enabled in settings)

 ## Static Reference List
-Reference IDs(DOI, corpusID, URL, etc,.) that are found in the current document are listed in the `Reference Map` view. valid IDs can be added anywhere in the document and they will be detected.
+Reference IDs(DOI, corpusID, URL, etc,.) that are found in the current document are listed in the `Reference Map` view.
+Valid IDs can be added anywhere in the document and they will be detected.

 The following types of IDs are supported:
 - `corpus:<id>` - Semantic Scholar numerical ID, e.g. `corpus:215416146`